 The other idea is to buy a large bowl and 2 or 4 plastic glasses from a dollar store and fill bowl with the glasses, several bags of microwave popcorn (or even regular popcorn) and then a deck of cards or an inexpensive video.
-Wal-Mart has many of the old classic videos under $5.
+Wal-Mart has many of the old classic videos.
 Cover with large piece of cellophane or tissue paper and top with big bow.

 Stamps, along with stationary, make a nice gift for those kids going away to college.

 If you have access to pictures of the graduate, give a progressive photo album or a disc with stories you remember about them growing up for each photo or set of photos.
 This is surely a great hit and a keepsake.

 If you have not known the graduate long enough to have pictures, you can get an inexpensive photo album, decorate it, and let them collect pictures from their next life stage (whether that be college or career).

 Another idea is to make a book of quotes for the graduate to use through the next stage of their life.Stacy